eddwebster/football_analytics/README.md

 <!-- ABOUT THE REPOSITORY AND AUTHOR -->
 <h2 id="about-the-repository-and-author"> :wave: About This Repository and Author</h2>

-Please note, all the work produced in this repository is mine and/or credited to the publicly produced code, data, and/or libraries used, and is in no way related to the work and analysis I produce for my employers.
+Please note, all the code and analysis produced in this repository is mine and/or credited to the publicly produced code, data, and/or libraries used, and is in no way related to the work and analysis I produce for my employers.

 I recently rewrote this README to include links not only to my own work, but also to include a concise list of learning resources, data sources, libraries, papers, blogs, podcasts, etc., created by all those that have made contributions to the football analytics community.
 This will be a constant work in progress so if you can think of any resources that I've missed, feel free to create a pull request or send me a message.

 Credits to the [Soccer Analytics Handbook](https://github.com/devinpleuler/analytics-handbook) by [Devin Pleuler](https://twitter.com/devinpleuler), [Awesome Soccer Analytics](https://github.com/matiasmascioto/awesome-soccer-analytics) by [Matias Mascioto](https://twitter.com/matiasmascioto), and [Jan Van Haaren](https://twitter.com/janvanhaaren)'s [Soccer Analytics 2020 Review](https://janvanhaaren.be/2020/12/30/soccer-analytics-review-2020.html), which were all used to plug gaps in the list once it was published.
-Credit also to [Matias Singers](https://twitter.com/matiassingers) for his [`awesome-readme`](https://github.com/matiassingers/awesome-readme) repository used to restyle this readme.
+Credit also to [Matias Singers](https://twitter.com/matiassingers) for his [`awesome-readme`](https://github.com/matiassingers/awesome-readme) repository used to restyle this README.

 If you like the repo, please feel free to give it a :star:  (top right).
 Cheers!